Dragoon-Lab/LaitsV3/documentation/logs-structure.md

  turn red or green.
 The log message will contain both the student action and the tutors response, if any.
 For Dragoon, this includes the "check" button.
  * `seek-help` -  Student request for help and the response.
 For Dragoon, this includes the "Demo" button.
- *	`close_problem` - The student has closed the session.
+ *	`close-problem` - The student has closed the session.
 This may be missing if the session was interrupted (e.g. the network connection died).
 *	`message` - A `text` format field that holds actual log message.
 The format is specified in the section "Message Format" below.

 This table is analogous to the table `STEP_TRANSACTION` in Andes; see [`create_STEP_TRANSACTION.sql`](https://github.com/bvds/andes/blob/master/LogProcessing/database/create_STEP_TRANSACTION.sql).
 The Andes table can be used to see how the `step` table should be formatted.